cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 ## SendKeeper

-The send keeper provides access to account balances and the ability to transfer coins between accounts, but not to alter the total supply (mint or burn coins).
+The send keeper provides access to account balances and the ability to transfer coins between accounts.
+The send keeper does not alter the total supply (mint or burn coins).

 ```go
 // SendKeeper defines a module interface that facilitates the transfer of coins